Ethan13310/ECS/README.md

 }
 ```

-- And the second, with a range-based for loop :
+- And the second, by using a range-based for loop :

 ```cpp
 void HealthSystem::onUpdate(float elapsed)